 The HAF Programme is primarily for young people in receipt of benefits related free school meals and should be targeted towards these young people.
-This does not include universal infant free school meals which are available to reception, year 1 and year 2 pupils unless those children are also in receipt of benefits related free school meals.

 This should be made clear when marketing your programme and all bookers should be made aware of the eligibility and that their information will be checked against council held records.
 All registers of attendees will be cross checked against the Education Department Pupil Benefit Management System.